rust-lang/rfcs/text/3127-trim-paths.md

 The default release profile setting (`object`) sanitises only the paths in emitted executable or library files.
 It always affects paths from macros such as panic messages, and in debug information only if they will be embedded together with the binary (the default on platforms with ELF binaries, such as Linux and windows-gnu), but will not touch them if they are in separate files (the default on Windows MSVC and macOS).
-But the path to these separate files are sanitised.
+But the paths to these separate files are sanitised.

 If `trim-paths` is not `none` or `false`, then the following paths are sanitised if they appear in a selected scope:

 1. Path to the source files of the standard and core library (sysroot) will begin with `/rustc/[rustc commit hash]`.
    E.g. `/home/username/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/lib/rustlib/src/rust/library/core/src/result.rs` ->
    `/rustc/fe72845f7bb6a77b9e671e6a4f32fe714962cec4/library/core/src/result.rs`
-2. Path to the working directory will be stripped.
+2. Path to the current package will be stripped.
 E.g. `/home/username/crate/src/lib.rs` -> `src/lib.rs`.
-3. Path to packages outside of the working directory will be replaced with `[package name]-[version]`.
+3. Path to dependency packages will be replaced with `[package name]-[version]`.
 E.g. `/home/username/deps/foo/src/lib.rs` -> `foo-0.1.0/src/lib.rs`

 When a path to the source files of the standard and core library is *not* in scope for sanitisation, the emitted path will depend on if `rust-src` component is present.
 If it is, then some paths will point to the copy of the source files on your file system; if it isn't, then they will